kaushal-sudo/certified-kubernetes-administrator-course/docs/01-Introduction/02-Certification.md

 #### Use the code - KUBERNETES15 - while registering for the CKA or CKAD exams at Linux Foundation to get a 15% discount.

+# commit from my side addin some more contents and more and some more